reconhub/reconhub.github.io/join.md

 Members benefit from a number of advantages; they can:

-- attend and vote at general assemblies to shape the activities of RECON
+- attend general assemblies to shape the activities of RECON
-- be candidates to any post of the executive board during its election
 - have free access to the RECON mailing lists and forums
 - advertise their work, when in line with the remit of RECON, on the association media, including newsletters, mailing lists, discussion forums, blogs and